susanyang17/doc/dev-ref/Performance_Guide.md

 If the data to insert is too large, so that it still consumes a long time you can't accept.
 Then you can insert the data in 2 phases.
-First, just insert a small part of data (e.g. 500 rows) since ZSS doesn't render all rows to a browser and a user's screen size is also limited.
+First, just insert a small part of data (e.g. 500 rows) since Keikai doesn't render all rows to a browser and a user's screen size is also limited.
 A user can't see all rows at once in the beginning.
 Then send an
 <https://www.zkoss.org/wiki/ZK_Developer%27s_Reference/UI_Patterns/Long_Operations/Use_Echo_Events>